magix022/redtok/README.md

 ## Setup

-Follow these steps to set up NarReddit:
+Follow these steps to set up:

 1. Install ffmpeg and make it accessible via the $PATH environment variable.
 [More information](https://github.com/kkroening/ffmpeg-python#installation)